AbdullahAlAnasSaimon/Interview-questions/README.md

 ### 4. What are arrays, function and objects?

-**Array:** In JavaScript, an array is a special type of object used to store multiple values in a single variable.
+**Array:** An array is a special type of object used to store multiple values in a single variable.
 Unlike many other programming languages, JavaScript arrays are dynamic, meaning they can grow or shrink in size as needed.
 Arrays in JavaScript are zero-indexed, meaning the first element is at index 0, the second element is at index 1, and so on.

 **Creating Arrays:**
 We can create arrays in JavaScript using array literal syntax ([]) or the Array constructor.